Self Storage Packing Tips

 3. Label your boxes: Label each box with a description of its contents and mark fragile items as fragile.
 This will help you find things easily when you need them and avoid damage to fragile items.

 4. Disassemble large items: If you have furniture or large items, disassemble them before packing to save space and make them easier to transport.
-Keep all screws and bolts in a labeled bag so you can easily reassemble them when needed.
+Keep all screws and bolts in a labelled bag so you can easily reassemble them when needed.

 5. Protect your items: Use bubble wrap, packing peanuts, or other materials to protect your items from damage during transportation and storage.
 Wrap fragile items individually to prevent them from breaking.